 It was hard to emerge from a deep sleep in the comfy bed but the rainforest shower was a great way to wake up and amazingly, considering last night’s feast, I managed to put away a sizeable full English breakfast.
 The restaurant’s large windows look out onto the gardens which were dazzled by sunshine the day before but now offered a more typically rain-drenched view, so I was even more glad I’d seen Sherborne Castle the day before.

-After breakfast I had a walk into town to see Sherborne Abbey (just one minute away from The Eastbury) and then it was time to head off into Devon and Cornwall (more reviews to follow from my trip to the West Country).
+After breakfast I had a walk into town to see Sherborne Abbey (just one minute away from The Eastbury) and then it was time to head off into Devon and Cornwall.
 As the start of a five-day hotel extravaganza The Eastbury had certainly set the bar high.

-Hotel information and book at the Eastbury hotel
+Hotel information and to book The Eastbury hotel

 The Eastbury hotel, Long St, Sherborne DT9 3BY